dashingsoft/pyarmor/docs/advanced.rst

 .. note::

-    Before v5.7.0, you need create the :ref:`runtime package` by the :ref:`runtime files` manually.
+    Before v5.7.0, you need create the bootstrap package by the :ref:`runtime files` manually.

 Obfuscating Python Scripts In Different Modes
 ---------------------------------------------